Our team

 Partner

-Todd has approximately three decades of experience advising private and public enterprises on communications that support their business objectives.
+Over three decades, Todd has advised private and public enterprises and prominent individuals on communications that support their strategic objectives.

-Todd has extensive experience providing communications counsel and execution support to the senior executive teams and boards of directors of public companies and private institutions, enabling them to achieve important strategic goals and address challenges.
-He supports clients in the areas of corporate and executive positioning, media and investor relations, and crisis communications, and critical disclosures.
-Todd has deep experience in working with clients in the context of special situations including M&A, litigation and regulatory actions, and shareholder activism and corporate governance matters.
+With his corporate clients, Todd provides communications counsel and execution support to senior executive teams and boards of directors, focusing on positioning, media and investor relations, and crisis communications and critical disclosures.
+He has deep experience in working with clients in the context of special situations including M&A, litigation and regulatory actions, and shareholder activism and corporate governance matters.

-He also has significant experience in the alternative investment sector, based on decades of work with a number of major private equity firms, hedge funds, and family offices.
-Todd helps drive Kekst CNC’s industry-leading Private Capital group, which today serves more than 70 clients across a range of strategies and geographies.
+Todd also has significant experience across the private capital sector, based on decades of work with a number of major private equity firms, hedge funds, family offices, and other asset managers.
+He helps drive Kekst CNC’s industry-leading Private Capital group, which has one of the world’s largest and most experienced teams supporting more than 80 of the industry’s most active, innovative and entrepreneurial firms.

 He holds a BA in History, with a focus on China, from Brown University, and also studied at The Chinese University of Hong Kong and Yale-China Chinese Language Centre.